 For example, what some parents call "the child recognizes the birth", or crying after leaving home, and so on.

-I will share with you The 10 Best Books For Baby Brain Development to read in 2023.
+I will share with you The 20 Best Books For Baby Brain Development to read in 2023.

-by Sophy Henn
+1. Bedtime, Ted! by Sophy Henn

 Ted is a sweet but willful toddler.
-In Bedtime, Ted! his parent tells him it’s time for bed, but Ted’s not ready yet!
+In Bedtime, Ted!
+His parent tells him it’s time for bed, but Ted’s not ready yet!
 First, he has to take a bath, have a snack, brush his teeth, and get all the wiggles out.

 In this book, each spread has a gatefold with big flaps perfect for little hands.
 When the gatefold is closed, Ted tells his parent that he can’t go to bed just yet because he has something to do first.
 When the gatefold opens, readers can see what that something really is.
-The second book in the series, Let’s Go, Ted! will release in Fall 2018.
+The second book in the series, Let’s Go, Ted! will be released in Fall 2018.

-2. The Snowy Day
+2. The Snowy Day by Ezra Jack Keats

 The little boy in the book looks very much like him.

 On a snowy day, make snowmen, play with snowballs, leave deep and shallow footprints on the snow, shake off the snow from the trees, and climb up and slide down on the snowdrift...